AscariaQuynn/ZoneOfUprising/README.md

 TODO:
+setCcdMotionThreshold()	The amount of motion in 1 physics tick to trigger the continuous motion detection in moving objects that push one another.
+Rarely used, but necessary if your moving objects get stuck or roll through one another.

 Promyslet: bulletproof app state managing
 - do baseappstate implementovat List se zavislostmi na jinych app state a pri initialize a cleanupu v base state kontrolovat, jestli je mozne state pridat a odebrat